sustainable-computing-io/kepler-doc/docs/design/power_estimation.md

 - **General Estimator Sidecar**: This estimator transforms the usage metrics and applies with the trained models which can be any regression models from scikit-learn library or any neuron networks from Keras (TensorFlow).
 To use this estimator, the [Kepler General Estimator](./architecture/#kepler-estimator-sidecar) component needs to be enabled.

-On top of that, the trained models as well as weights can be updated periodically with online trainning routine by connecting the [Kepler Model Server]((./architecture/#kepler-model-server)) component.
+On top of that, the trained models as well as weights can be updated periodically with online training routine by connecting the [Kepler Model Server]((./architecture/#kepler-model-server)) component.

 ## Deployment Scenarios